ddickstein/KhanAcademy/README.md

 Language of choice: Scala

 ## How to Run
-  To compile the program, navigate to the root khanacademy/ folder and then run
+  To compile the program, execute `scalac src/*.scala tests/*.scala` from the root folder.
-    `scalac src/*.scala tests/*.scala`

-  To run the tests, execute `scala khanacademy.tests.TestSuite`
+  To run the tests, execute `scala khanacademy.tests.TestSuite` from the root folder.

   The tests provide some basic sample code for how to use the network infection utility.
 After creating a new `UserNetwork`, creating users, and defining